 The Nyon Porcelain Manufactory was one of the two manufactories that existed in Switzerland at the time.
 It produced neoclassical pieces intended mainly for local customers of patricians and other notables.
 Kaolin, the raw material used for porcelain production, came from Saint-Yrieix near Limoges.
 The whiteness of Nyon porcelain was comparable to that of top-quality French products.

 The Nyon Porcelain Manufactory was supported not by a regent, but by wealthy citizens.
 The riots of the revolution and the Napoleonic wars were a serious blow to this costly industry: porcelain production declined from 1805 onwards and was completely discontinued in 1813.
 However, faience was produced in the manufactory until 1979.

 Free entry for children under 16.

-9 museums for the price of CHF 12.- .
 The Pass is valid for 1 year from the first day of use.